-1.117 The draft Local Plan requires the delivery of around 15,700 homes up to 2039.
-This includes enough homes to meet the identified needs of Winchester District as well as a 'buffer' of 1,450 dwellings in case there is a change to the Standard Method used to calculate local housing needs or as a contribution towards the unmet needs of neighbouring areas in South Hampshire.
-As such, the level of growth set out through the spatial strategy (Policy SP2) and housing delivery policies (H1 and H3) is expected to effectively meet the identified needs of the District.
+1.65 The draft Local Plan requires the delivery of around 15,115 homes up to 2040.
+This includes enough homes to meet the identified needs of Winchester District and an unmet needs allowance of 1,900 as a contribution towards the unmet needs of neighbouring areas in South Hampshire.
+As such the level of growth set out through the spatial strategy (Policy SP2) and housing delivery policies (H1 and H3) is expected to effectively meet the identified needs of the District.
 The relatively high number of homes to be delivered could also help to improve the affordability of local housing.

-1.118 Housing affordability is also addressed by Policy H6 which requires that larger residential development proposals include 40% of the gross number of dwellings as affordable homes.
-The thresholds included for affordable housing are informed by emerging viability work undertaken to support the plan.
-A mix of housing type, size and tenure is to be provided in the District in accordance with Policy H5.
+1.66 Housing affordability is also addressed by Policy H6 which requires that larger residential development proposals include 40% of the gross number of dwellings as affordable homes with exceptions included in relation to homes provided on previously developed land and where development is required to mitigate the impact of additional phosphates on the River Itchen SAC.
+This policy also sets out the expected composition of affordable housing to be delivered in terms of its split between low-cost homes ownership homes and Social Rent or Affordable Rent homes.
+A mix of housing type, size and tenure, is to be provided in the District in accordance with Policy H5.
 This policy also sets out requirements for self-build and custom-build homes as well as accessible and adaptable homes at larger developments.
-The approach set out is expected to be particularly beneficial for meeting the needs of a range of residents within the community, including older people and people with mobility issues.
+The approach set out is expected to be particularly useful for meeting the needs of a range of residents within the community, including older people and people with mobility issues.
 Furthermore, ensuring that a proportion of new homes are adaptable to better meet the needs of older people will help to meet the changing needs of an aging population.
 Policy H5 also requires that all dwellings delivered should meet the nationally described space standard.
 It is expected that this will help to ensure that homes delivered provide adequate living space for residents.